chris1111/Wireless-USB-OC-Big-Sur-Adapter/README.md

 - For Hackintosh PC and Laptop only
 - SIP must be Disable

-- Release Update 05 July 2020
+- Update 24 July 2020 Fix for Beta3

 #### Issues:
 - You must give a complete detailed information of your system and have the program Log on a .TXT file otherwise your isssue could be deleted.